 "Will you come visit me?" she asked in a muffled voice.

-"Sure thing."
+"Count on it."
 With her so close, he couldn't help but notice that the tip of her pointy hat now went past his forehead.
 "Hey, did you grow a little?"

 Hogwarts withdrew from the hug and folded her arms over her chest.
 "W-what are you saying?"

 "Oh...
 Of course."
 She flapped her sleeves, which were now only a couple of inches too long.
 "So this body does that too."